TheLostLambda/bionics-bootcamp/content/posts/basics-of-programming-and-python.md

 While it's become quite common to think of modern computers as "smart" devices, this is just a clever illusion constructed by software developers.
 Even the most powerful computers today are little more than fancy calculators.

 Like a calculator, computers are quite good at quickly executing different instructions, but need a human telling them what to do when.
-A calculator can compute $2^{32} = 4294967296$ in the blink of an eye, but would never do anything if not for the button-pressing human.
+A calculator can compute {{< katex inline >}} 2^{32} = 4294967296 {{< /katex >}} in the blink of an eye, but would never do anything if not for the button-pressing human.

 ### Okay computer, make me a sandwich!